 Jože Plečnik

-The Slovenian architect, urban planner, and teacher Jože Plečnik (23.1.1872 Ljubljana - 7.1.1957 Ljubljana) was originally apprenticed to a carpenter, but later completed his studies in architecture at the Vienna Academy of Fine Arts under Otto Wagner.
-At the recommendation of Jan Kotěra, he was granted a professorship at Prague's Academy of Applied Arts in 1911.
-In 1921, Plečnik took up the project of the thorough renovation of Prague Castle and the Lány Chateau at the personal request of Czechoslovak president Tomáš Garrigue Masaryk.
-However, since he also had extensive commitments for urban, architectural, and pedagogical activity in Ljubljana, he needed a representative in Prague who could faithfully transmit his plans into reality.
-He selected his Prague pupil Otto Rothmayer, who had also worked with him in 1929-1932 during the construction of his Church of the Sacred Heart in Prague-Vinohrady.
-Their direct collaboration ended in 1934 with Masaryk's resignation as president and Plečnik's permanent relocation to Ljubljana, but they remained friends.
+Slovenian architect, urban planner and teacher Jože Plečnik (23.
+1. 1872 Ljubljana – 7.
+1. 1957 Ljubljana) trained as a carpenter, then studied architecture at the Vienna Academy under Professor Otto Wagner.
+Through the intercession of Jan Kotěra, he obtained a professorship at the Prague School of Applied Arts in 1911.
+In 1921, at the request of the president of the TGM, he undertook the overall renovation of Prague Castle and the chateau in Lány.
+At the same time, however, he was engaged in extensive urban planning, architectural and pedagogical work in Ljubljana and needed a representative at the Castle who could implement his plans.
+He chose his Prague pupil Otto Rothmayer, with whom he also collaborated on the construction of the Church of the Sacred Heart of the Lord in Prague's Vinohrady district in 1929–1932.
+Their collaboration ended in 1934 in connection with the abdication of President Masaryk and Plečnik's permanent departure to Ljubljana, but they remained friends.